HPC-Simlab/Tutorials/ALL/FirstTimeAtSimlab.md

 ```
 - Jobid: 32340
 - Partition: `gpu` choosed using the command `--partition=gpu`
-- Node lists: `node09` is choosed by slurm to run the job
+- Node lists: `node09` is chosen by slurm to run the job

 - To learn more about managing jobs and slurm commands, you can see the [Basic slurm commands](https://github.com/HPC-Simlab/Tutorials/blob/master/ALL/A_General_information/Basic_Slurm_commands.md) or the [Advanced slurm commands](https://github.com/HPC-Simlab/Tutorials/blob/master/ALL/A_General_information/Advanced_slurm-commands.md)